 - Complete the rest of the target configuration and save the target.
 See the procedure in the Targets article for details.

-In a call flow
+In a Call Flow

 You can attach a call flow to your campaign to use sophisticated rules-based call routing.
 If you use a call flow, you control the call recording in the dial node of your call flow.